Men's Style

 1960s Hairstyles for Men —[some] still on trend today

-1. The Ivy League – This classic style is still popular today.
-The style features a side part and slicked back hair.
+1. The Ivy League – The New England school classic charm hairstyle is still popular today.
+The style features a side part and slicked-back hair.
 To make it more modern, men can update the look with any length of hair.

 2. The Shag – Popularized by the likes of David Bowie and Mick Jagger, the shag was a layered hairstyle that could be rocked with any length of hair.